 more abdominal, head, and neck injuries in those who run into trees or large rocks

 And some illnesses are more common when the weather turns colder.
 Respiratory ailments,

-especially viruses like the flu, are prevalent
+especially viruses like the flu,

 One way to stay healthy while cooped up inside is to make sure your family washes

 their hands.
 It's especially important to wash after sharing toys, coughing, and